 Here you will find analyses of geographical variation in the use of health services related to the eye.

-Number of contacts per 1,000 inhabitants, 50 years or older
+Number of contacts per 1,000 inhabitants, 50 years and older

 Nationally, the number of contacts per year increased from 61,000 in 2015 to approximately 138,000 in 2023.
 The number of contacts was more than doubled from 2015 to 2023 while the number of patients in treatment was doubled in the same period.
 This means that the number of contacts per patient increased from 5.5 in 2015 to 6.3 in 2023.
 This is in accordance with the findings of Husum et al. 2023, who examined the use of injection treatment from 2011 to 2021.